 Hanna Folsz

-I grew up in Budapest, Hungary and moved to the UK for the first half of my studies.
+I grew up in Budapest, Hungary, and moved to the UK for the first half of my studies.
 There, I completed a B.A. in Economics and Politics at Durham University and an MSc in Political Science and Political Economy at the London School of Economics.
 Beyond English and Hungarian, I speak Polish, Spanish, French, and German.

 I co-organize EEPGW, the East European Politics Graduate Workshop.
 At Stanford, I am a member of PovGov (Poverty, Violence, and Governance Lab) and DPL (Democracy and Polarization Lab).